 After a thorough medical history is taken and how you were injured is discussed, chances are that the chiropractor will merely help you stretch the neck muscles and give you a few exercises you should do at home until the next visit.

 Be certain to tell the doctor if you have had any episodes of dizziness, nausea, vomiting, or headaches.
 This is important information.
 Don’t assume that these feelings are not related to your injury.

 While television loves to show people wearing a neck brace, this isn’t helpful to the healing process.
 The first 48-72 hours is about the length of time that you can expect to wear the neck brace.
 The brace might help to reduce your pain, but if you wear it much longer than 72 hours, it will make your condition worse by weakening the neck muscles.
 The muscles in the neck need to heal and become stronger to properly support the head.

 There are a few mistakes that are commonly made by those who have whiplash.
-You can avoid these by reading this article here.
+You can avoid these mistakes while suffering from whiplash by reading this article.

 For the fastest possible healing and relief from the pain and other symptoms you might be having, comprehensive chiropractic care can’t be beat!

 Depending on your individual case, your chiropractor might recommend the following conservative, healing modalities including:

 - Chiropractic massage